JadeChan03/rag-qa-fullstack/README.md

    ```

 5. **Install Dependencies**
-   Once the virtual environment is activated, install the required dependencies:
+   <br>Once the virtual environment is activated, install the required dependencies:

    ```bash
    pip install -r requirements.txt
    ```

 6. **Select the Correct Python Interpreter in Visual Studio Code**
-   To avoid dependency import errors, ensure that VS Code is using the correct Python interpreter:
+   <br>To avoid dependency import errors, ensure that VS Code is using the correct Python interpreter:

    - Press `Cmd+Shift+P` (macOS) or `Ctrl+Shift+P` (Windows/Linux).
    - Search for and select **Python: Select Interpreter**.